skupperproject/skupper/test/images/README.md

 # skupper-test image

-Note that the `skupper-test` image used by Skupper integration is part of Skupper's own test code, so it's build by the main Makefile at ../.., and not here.
+Note that the `skupper-test` image used by Skupper integration is part of Skupper's own test code, so it's built by the main Makefile at ../.., and not here.